Paul Draper (musician): Cult Leader Tactics (2018–present)

 In 2018, Draper began working on his second solo album.
 On 29 October 2021, Draper released the "Cult Leader Tactics" title track.

 On 28 January 2022, Draper released his second solo album Cult Leader Tactics.
 It reached 22 in the UK album chart, and it stayed in the charts for one week.
 The album features guest appearances from musician and producer Steven Wilson on "Omega Man" – a collaboration about Wilson and Draper's feelings of isolation during lockdown, Gamaliel "Gam" Rendle Traynor from the band Sweat, who played, arranged and engineered all strings, as well as a 288-person choir (assembled from clips provided by fans online) who provide backing vocals on "Lyin' Bout Who U Sleep With".
 In March 2023, Draper toured playing his solo material and Mansun's second album Six.

+On 20 February 2026, Draper released Mansun Retold revisiting some of the most powerful songs from Mansun’s catalogue and rebuilding them from the ground up.

 Controversies

 In 2016, an online interview with Paul Draper was removed from the Backseat Mafia website, after he made numerous unsubstantiated allegations against former bandmate Dominic Chad.
 The website issued an apology to Chad, stating that "on February 1st we published an article which contained several unsubstantiated assertions about former Mansun guitarist Dominic Chad.
 We would like to unreservedly apologise for the upset which the article may have caused Mr Chad and his family for the short period it was online".

 In March 2018, at the Rescue Rooms in Nottingham, Draper "sacked his keyboard player onstage and berated the audience".
 The show was described as being "a chaotic, shambolic embarrassment" by the Nottingham Post.
 The following day, Draper issued a press release apologising for the show and claimed that a "personal issue raised its head just prior to the gig" that had upset him.

 In November 2022, Draper was served a "a six-month interim stalking protection order at the request of the police" in relation to his alleged stalking campaign against former partner Catherine Anne Davies AKA The Anchoress and her manager.
-Draper denies the claim, with the case going to court in May 2023, delayed to allow him to tour in March/April 2023.Draper strongly denied the claims against him and told followers on his social media channels that a police investigation into him had been dropped - something which has now been confirmed by Surrey Police.
+Draper denies the claim, with the case going to court in May 2023, delayed to allow him to tour in March/April 2023.
+Draper strongly denied the claims against him and told followers on his social media channels that a police investigation into him had been dropped - something which has now been confirmed by Surrey Police.
 WalesOnline asked Catherine how she felt about this and the whole situation, but she said she could not comment at this time.